tendermint/tendermint/docs/app-dev/indexing-transactions.md

 # Indexing Transactions

-Tendermint allows you to index transactions and later query or subscribe to their results.
+Tendermint allows you to index transactions and blocks and later query or subscribe to their results.
+Both transactions and blocks are indexed by their respective events.
+However, transactions are also indexed by a primary key which includes the transaction hash and maps to and stores the corresponding `TxResult`.
+Blocks are indexed by a primary key which includes the block height and maps to and stores the block height, i.e. the block itself is never stored.

-Events can be used to index transactions and blocks according to what happened during their execution.
+Events are be used to index transactions and blocks according to what happened during their execution.
 Note that the set of events returned for a block from `BeginBlock` and `EndBlock` are merged.
 In case both methods return the same type, only the key-value pairs defined in `EndBlock` are used.